Mosquito

 Mosquitoes, the Culicidae, are a family of small flies consisting of 3,600 species.
 The word mosquito (formed by mosca and diminutive -ito) is Spanish and Portuguese for little fly.
-Mosquitoes have a slender segmented body, one pair of wings, three pairs of long hair-like legs, and specialized, highly elongated, piercing-sucking mouthparts.
+Mosquitoes have a slender, segmented body, one pair of wings, three pairs of long hair-like legs, and a specialized, highly elongated set of mouthparts forming a proboscis, adapted for piercing and sucking.
 All mosquitoes drink nectar from flowers; females of many species have adapted to also drink blood.
 The group diversified during the Cretaceous period.
 Evolutionary biologists view mosquitoes as micropredators, small animals that parasitise larger ones by drinking their blood without immediately killing them.
 Medical parasitologists view mosquitoes as vectors of disease, carrying protozoan parasites or bacterial or viral pathogens from one host to another.

-The mosquito life cycle consists of four stages: egg, larva, pupa, and adult.
+The mosquito lifecycle consists of four stages: egg, larva, pupa, and adult.
 Eggs are laid on the water surface; they hatch into motile larvae that feed on aquatic algae and organic material.
 These larvae are important food sources for many freshwater animals, such as dragonfly nymphs, many fish, and some birds.
 Adult females of many species have mouthparts adapted to pierce the skin of a host and feed on blood of a wide range of vertebrate hosts, and some invertebrates, primarily other arthropods.
 Some species only produce eggs after a blood meal.

 The mosquito's saliva is transferred to the host during the bite, and can cause an itchy rash.
-In addition, blood-feeding species can ingest pathogens while biting, and transmit them to other hosts.
+In addition, blood-feeding species can ingest pathogens while biting and transmit them to other hosts.
 Those species include vectors of parasitic diseases such as malaria and filariasis, and arboviral diseases such as yellow fever and dengue fever.
 By transmitting diseases, mosquitoes cause the deaths of over one million people each year.

 Description and life cycle

-Like all flies, mosquitoes go through four stages in their life cycles: egg, larva, pupa, and adult.
+Like all flies, mosquitoes go through four stages in their lifecycles: egg, larva, pupa, and adult.
 The first three stages—egg, larva, and pupa—are largely aquatic, the eggs usually being laid in stagnant water.
 They hatch to become larvae, which feed, grow, and molt until they change into pupae.
 The adult mosquito emerges from the mature pupa as it floats at the water surface.
 Mosquitoes have adult lifespans ranging from as short as a week to around a month.
 Some species overwinter as adults in diapause.